Marcrus813/HH-NFT-Marketplace/Note.md

 ## Testing

 - Fork
-    - When using fork, to give the local accounts, need to use hardhat ethers to personate the accounts and transfer funds to the local test accounts(or just use the accounts, but we will need to instantiate the account first)
+    - When using fork, to give the local accounts, need to use hardhat ethers to impersonate the accounts and transfer funds to the local test accounts(or just use the accounts, but we will need to instantiate the account first)
     - When sending funds or tokens, there may be scenarios where the original account does not have enough ETH to pay
       gas: